 Across the street is a fun new find, The Campground.
 This is a casual, farm-to-table restaurant that opened in late 2018 in the former Genessee Royale Bistro space at 1531 Genessee St. I enjoyed Sunday brunch with my cousin after my niece’s wedding the night before.
 It has a fun, casual atmosphere and good food.
 Located in a former gas station, the old garage doors can be opened in the warmer months.

 COLUMBUS PARK AND EAST BOTTOMS

 Having read in a recent article that The Columbus Park Neighborhood was a “Foodies Ideal Melting Pot”, I checked out this neighborhood just east of the River Market.
 It was formerly an Italian neighborhood that has become primarily Vietnamese.
 It has a number of restaurants.
-I enjoyed the bustling Vietnam Café at 522 Campbell.
+I enjoyed the bustling Vietnam Cafe at 522 Campbell.
 There were constant lines out the door at this restaurant, with a large menu and very reasonable prices.
 They are known for their pho and other specialties like basil chicken.
 The chicken and spring rolls made for a great lunch.

 On my last trip I had lunch on the way to the airport at Happy Gillis Cafe & Hangout, known for their sandwiches, toasts, salads and breakfast items.
 I had the best grilled cheese sandwich with brie cheese, an apricot mostarda, fresh apples and arugula!
 I loved the casual atmosphere.
 Just be aware it can be crowded as it is very popular.
-Next door is their Columbus Park Ramen Shop at 549 Gillis St.

 Just east of Crown Center is the Filling Station, at 2980 McGee Tfwy., which is a really fun spot that I recently discovered.
 A great place for lunch or a break for tea or coffee.